People urged to stay indoors as smoke from Canadian wildfires continues to create unhealthy air quality from the Midwest to the Northeast | KRDO

 “If you have to walk, walk, but I wouldn’t go for a run or a jog,” said Dr. Shilpa Patel, medical director of Children’s National IMPACT DC Asthma Clinic in Washington.

 “Just be prudent about your decision to be outside,” she added.
 “And keep in mind, even if you go outside and it doesn’t bother you, it could affect you later.
-Because these are small particulates, so they go deep into your airways, and the response could be a little bit delayed.”
+Because these are small particulates … they go deep into your airways, and the response could be a little bit delayed.”